 Lambs quarters.
 Also known as wild spinach, delicious!

 Primrose.
 Some people consider Primrose to be an invasive weed but others cultivate it for its pretty flowers.
 It can be eaten or used to make tea.

 Stinging nettles.
 These are quite delicious to eat or can be used to make tea.
-You will need to take care not to be stung although if you handle the stems with confidence and work from the bottom upwards you’re a lot less likely to be stung.
+You will need to take care not to be stung, although if you handle the stems with confidence and work from the bottom upward you’re a lot less likely to be stung.
 You can wear gloves to start with.
 Nettles make great soup.

 It’s worth having some ability with a bow, or some other hunting weapon, such as a sling, slingshot, or spear.
 If you need food, then some way of getting it would be good.

 Obviously, you need to be careful and make sure that it’s a safe environment for you to practice in, and children and pets should not be allowed anywhere near your practice area.

 The point of practicing is so you can use weapons safely and increase your chances of success.
 If you ever do need to hunt for food, you’ll be glad you invested the time to make sure you’re accurate and proficient.
 It’s also good if you know how to make the equipment yourself.